AzureIoTGBB/AzureIoTHandsOnLabs/Module2c/readme.md

 6. From the Select A Command box, you should see the two commands that we told the RM-PCS we support via the DeviceInfo message we sent from the device, “ON”, and “OFF”.
 -
 7. Choose “ON” from the drop down and choose “Send Command”.
-The LED on the device should light, and you should see this message appear in your RPI console
+The LED (which will be simulated on the console) on the device should light, and you should see this message appear in your RPI console
 ![Console](/images/m2Console.png)
 8. Now select the “OFF” command from the drop down and send the command.
-Observe the LED turn back off and the corresponding message in the RPI console
+Observe the LED (which will be simulated on the console) turn back off and the corresponding message in the RPI console

 We used cloud to device messages (C2D) in steps 7 & 8.
 C2D are great for one way notifications to the device.
 With C2D, messages will stay in a queue until proccessesed by the device.
 The time to live of the message is configurable from 1-7 days.

-9. Stop lab2.py (Ctrl + X).
+9. Stop lab2c.py (Ctrl + X).
 Choose “ON” from the drop down and choose “Send Command”.
-Notice that the LED on the device does not turn on like it did step 7.
+Notice that the LED (which will be simulated on the console) on the device does not turn on like it did step 7.
 This is expected.
-10. Execute the script   (‘python lab2.py’ from the command prompt).
-The LED on the device should light up without having to resend the command.
+10. Execute the script   (‘python lab2c.py’ from the command prompt).
+The LED (which will be simulated on the console) on the device should light up without having to resend the command.

 Congratulations!
 You now have a physical IoT device talking to the RM-PCS.
 In the next couple of labs, we’ll do some processing of the telemetry data looking for high temperature “alarms” and responding to them.